TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.8.md

 ---

-Wherefore he saith, When he ascended on high, he led captivity captive, And gave gifts unto men.
+Therefore he says, "When he ascended on high, he led captivity captive, and gave gifts to men."